Costa Rica Travel guide

 Citizens of the United States and most European nations don’t need a visa to visit Costa Rica unless the length of your stay exceeds 90 days.
 Visitors must pay a Costa Rican departure tax of $29 when leaving the country.

-Things To Do In Costa Rica
+What To Do In Costa Rica

 Costa Rica has plenty of less-traveled towns and national parks that offer travelers numerous adrenaline-fueled or wilderness activities – and they won’t break the bank either.

 The country’s system of national parks and reserves protects approximately 25% of the country, one of the highest in the world!
+Here are some examples of just a few of the cool things you can do in Costa Rica:

 Tortuguero National Park

-Ever dreamed of sea turtles?
+Ever dreamed of seeing sea turtles?
 Tortugero National Park is the place to go because endangered green turtles are breeding on the beach here.
 Tortugero is also home to many birds, crocodiles, monkeys, sloths, and manatees, so if you’re a fan of the jungle you’ll love it!
 Boat or kayak tours through the jungle will cost you between $40 – $60.

 Monteverde Cloud Forest